-Once the company hits $20 mil mark, it’s very hard to sustain with the way the company may have been operating so they hire a financial operations leader like yourself who could streamline the operations and control the financial position of the company.
+Once the company hits the $20 mil mark, it’s very hard to sustain.
+The way the company may have been operating.
+So they hire a financial operations leader like yourself.
+Someone who could streamline the operations and control the financial position of the company.

-As you may have noted in the article that CFO and Controller roles are interchangeable in smaller companies.
-For the sake of simplicity and the purpose of this article, we are talking about manufacturing companies that may be hiring a controller/CFO for the first time, and as far as the scope of this article is concerned, we will be using them interchangeably as well.
+As you may have noted, the CFO and Controller roles are interchangeable in smaller companies.
+For the sake of simplicity and the purpose of this article, we are talking about manufacturing companies that may be hiring a controller or a manufacturing CFO for the first time.
+And as far as the scope of this article is concerned, we will be using them interchangeably as well.

-Before we start, let’s start with some triggers why a controller/CFO is typically hired.
-Unless you are replacing a seasoned executive, in most cases you are hired to streamline the operations and CONTROL (“no pun intended”).
+Before we start, let’s start with some triggers why a controller or manufacturing CFO is typically hired.
+Unless you are replacing a seasoned executive, in most cases you are hired to streamline the operations and CONTROL (no pun intended).
 Here is the same article again that talks about these events:

-As the article suggests, expanding operations that could include adding additional plants is one of many reasons why controllers/CFOs might be hired, the first time.
+As the article suggests, expanding operations that could include adding additional plants is among the reason why a controller or manufacturing CFO might be hired.
+The first time.

-Now if you have been a controller/CFO yourself of a manufacturing company, the job could be easier as you would understand how manufacturing companies operate and the metrics you should be tracking to ensure control.
-However, if you are coming from a completely different industry, for instance, distribution or construction, you can expect a steep learning curve as manufacturing financial operations are fairly different.
+Now have you been a manufacturing CFO before?
+Your job could be easier as you would understand how manufacturing companies operate.
+And the metrics you should be tracking to ensure control.
+However, coming from a completely different industry, for instance, distribution or construction?
+You can expect a steep learning curve as manufacturing financial operations are fairly different.

 The very first question you need to be asking if the company operates in the process industry or discrete.
 The process and discrete are both fairly different in operations, compliance, and reporting.
-The best way to understand how discrete differs from the process would be by looking at a sample of manufacturing businesses and their products.
+The best way to understand how discrete differs from the process?
+By looking at a sample of manufacturing businesses and their products.
 Here are some examples for you: